TatianaVeda/frontend-framework/framework/docs/best-practices.md

 });
 ```

----

-## 6. Use Lazy Rendering for Large DOM Structures
+### 6. Use Lazy Rendering for Large DOM Structures

-**Best practice:**
 Enable lazy rendering for heavy lists or components that do not need to be in the DOM immediately.
+This improves performance for large or scrollable content.

 **Example:**
 ```javascript